Search

 ABOUT MANY HELPING HANDS 365

-MHH365 also regularly works with local partners to create and promote special events—from gun buy-back days to teach-ins and workshops, organize a wide range of racial justice events in partnership with others to bring people together to fight racism and increase equity and environmental justuce.
+MHH365 also regularly works with local partners to create and promote special events—from gun buy-back days to teach-ins and workshops and organizes a wide range of racial justice events in partnership with others to bring people together to fight racism and increase equity and environmental justice.
 We also register people to vote.

 [LINK]